adafruit/Adafruit_L3GD20/README.md

 Check out the links above for our tutorials and wiring diagrams

-Adafruit invests time and resources providing this open source code, please support Adafruit and open-source hardware by purchasing products from Adafruit!

 Written by Kevin Townsend for Adafruit Industries.
 BSD license, all text above must be included in any redistribution